bivasb/pairs-trader/README.md

-# Pairs Trading - Statistical Arbitrage Strategy
+# Pairs Trading - Statistical Arbitrage Strategy with ML Enhancement

-A comprehensive Python implementation of a pairs trading strategy for quantitative finance education.
-This project demonstrates key concepts in statistical arbitrage, cointegration testing, and systematic trading.
+A comprehensive Python implementation of a pairs trading strategy enhanced with Machine Learning for quantitative finance education.
+This project demonstrates the integration of traditional statistical arbitrage with modern ML techniques using Random Forest for pair selection and ranking.

 ## Overview

 This codebase implements a complete pairs trading system that identifies and trades mean-reverting relationships between cointegrated asset pairs.
 The strategy is based on the principle that certain asset pairs maintain stable long-term relationships, and deviations from these relationships present profitable trading opportunities.

+## 🚀 New: Machine Learning Enhancement

+The ML-enhanced version (`pairs-trading-ml.py`) adds:

+### ML-Powered Pair Selection
+- **Random Forest** model to predict pair profitability
+- **Feature Engineering** with 15+ indicators per pair
+- **Automated ranking** of pairs by expected performance
+- **Feature importance** analysis for interpretability

+### Advanced Features Extracted
+- Correlation metrics (multiple timeframes)
+- Mean reversion indicators (half-life, Hurst exponent)
+- Market regime features
+- Spread characteristics (skew, kurtosis)
+- Recent performance metrics

 ## Key Concepts Covered